The apostrophe sign (‘) replaces certain letters in a word to join two words together. Think of the English expressions it is and it’s.

 What is elision?
-When you have a word that ends in an unstressed vowel, such as the indefinite article una, you can cut off this vowel if the following word begins with another vowel, such as amica.
+If you have a word that ends with an unstressed vowel, such as the indefinite article una, you can cut off that vowel if the following word also begins with a vowel, such as amica.

 A female friend

-Elision, however, is not always mandatory, and other times it is downright wrong to use it.
-Let’s see why in the next paragraph.
+However, elision is not always necessary, and sometimes it is downright wrong to use it.
+Let’s see why in the next section.

 When to use the apostrophe in Italian

-Elision is mandatory in front of una when it precedes a word beginning with a vowel.
+Elision is mandatory before una when it precedes a word beginning with a vowel.

-It is also needed with indefinite adjectives ending in -una, such as ciascuna or nessuna.
-The following word must always begin with another vowel.
+It is also required with indefinite adjectives ending in -una, such as ciascuna or nessuna.
+The following word must always begin with a vowel.

-The apostrophe in Italian is mandatory in front of the definite articles lo and la and the demonstrative adjectives quello and quella.
+The apostrophe in Italian is required before the definite articles lo and la and the demonstrative adjectives quello and quella.